PDC-support/hpc-intro-retired/_episodes/01-linux.md

 > - Visual Studio Code
 > - Atom
 > - Notepad / Notepad++
+>
+> As `nano` is the simplest one, it will be used in this tutorial.
 {: .callout}

 > ## File and directory names